FocusedOne/FellowshipCRF/README.md

 # FellowshipCRF

-An Angular form with a Firebase backend for doing stuff.
+An Angular CRUD app with a Parse backend for doing stuff.